-If you take anticoagulant tablets (such as Warfarin, Rivaroxaban, Dabigatran Apixaban or Edoxaban), or antiplatelet drugs (such as Clopidogrel, Prasugrel or Ticagrelor), or if you are a Diabetic, please telephone 01922 656217 and speak to a nurse, as we may need to alter your medication.
+- ANTICOAGULANT tablets (such as Warfarin, Rivaroxaban, Dabigatran Apixaban or Edoxaban) - ANTIPLATELET drugs (such as Clopidogrel, Prasugrel or Ticagrelor) - Or if you are a DIABETIC, please telephone 01922 656217 and speak to a nurse on the endoscopy unit as soon as you have an appointment confirmed.

-You can take all other medication as normal with a sip of water.
+You should take all other tablets as normal with a sip of water.